afni/afni_doc/tutorials/auto_image/auto_2dcat.rst

    #!/bin/tcsh

-   # AFNI tutorial: auto-image-making example "1" using imcat (and
+   # AFNI tutorial: auto-image-making example "1" using 2dcat (and
    #                @chauffeur_afni)
    #
-   # + last update: July 10, 2019
+   # + last update: Feb 21, 2020
+   #   - name 'imcat' deprecated in favor of '2dcat'
    #
    ##########################################################################
    #
-   # Here, the program imcat concatenates (= glue together) images made
+   # Here, the program 2dcat concatenates (= glue together) images made
    # with @chauffeur_afni.
    #
    # Another example using one of the "*_SSW.nii.gz" reference templates